 The scenic beaches of Indiana Dunes are disappearing.
 In order to sustain this critical asset to Indiana’s economy and quality of life, the U.S. Army Corps of Engineers must conduct a federal damage mitigation feasibility study.

-The scenic beaches of Indiana Dunes National and State Parks draw more than 3.6 million people from around the world to Indiana—they are the most visited place in the state and the seventh most visited national park area in the nation.
-The beaches serve as the cornerstone of a tourism economy that generates millions of dollars in economic impacts, supports thousands of jobs, and provide millions of dollars in revenue to state and local governments.
+The scenic beaches of Indiana Dunes National and State Parks draw more than 4.6 million people from around the world to Indiana—they are the most visited place in the state and one of the most visited national park areas in the nation.
+The beaches serve as the cornerstone of a tourism economy that generates $130 million in economic impacts, supports thousands of jobs, and provides tens of millions of dollars in tax revenue to state and local governments.

 Access to the dunes and Lake Michigan are key to residents’ quality of life and are factors in attracting business and talent to the state.